 A quorum of shareholders is necessary to hold a valid meeting.
-A quorum will be present if at least a majority of the shares outstanding as of the record date are represented by shareholders present at the meeting or by proxy.
-As of the record date we had 69,065,723 shares of common stock outstanding and entitled to vote.
-Thus, 34,532,862 shares of common stock must be represented by shareholders present at the meeting in person or by proxy to constitute a quorum.
+A quorum will be present if a majority of the shares outstanding as of the record date are represented by shareholders present at the meeting in person or by proxy.
+As of the record date we had approximately 99,296,294 shares of common stock outstanding and entitled to vote.
+Thus, at least 49,648,148 shares of common stock must be represented by shareholders present at the meeting in person or by proxy to constitute a quorum.